bercowskya/NEUBIAS-Porto2019/README.md

     conda install nodejs

 We will also install [watermark](https://github.com/rasbt/watermark), which enables us to conveniently display version numbers of the software we are using.
 For this installation, we will use `pip`.
-There are a few other packages from pip we will need for the bootcamp, so we can go ahead and install those now.
+There are a few other packages from pip we will need for these sessions, so we can go ahead and install those now.

     pip install watermark black blackcellmagic bokeh-catplot bootcamp_utils